Installation

 2. Open the Bundles tab.

-3. Click the + button above the list of installed bundles.
+3. Click on the + button above the list of installed bundles.

-As soon as the upload is complete, the smart.finder bundles are appended to the list of installed bundles.
+As soon as the bundles have been uploaded, they are displayed in the list of installed bundles.
 To make it easier to distinguish the smart.finder bundles from other bundles, their names always start with the abbreviation sf_.

-1. In map.apps Manager log in as admin user.
+1. Log in to map.apps Manager as admin user.

 2. Open the Apps tab.

-3. Click the + button above the app list.
-The New App wizard launches.
+3. Click on the + button above the list of installed apps.
+The app wizard opens.

-4. Type a name and a title for the app and proceed to the step for uploading your app.
+4. Enter a name and a title for the app and proceed through the wizard to the step for uploading an app.

-6. Proceed with the next steps in the wizard until the wizard is complete.
+6. Continue with the next steps in the wizard until the wizard is complete.

 1. Open the map.apps configuration file application.properties.
-This is usually located in the folder [USER_HOME]/.mapapps.
+This is usually located in the [USER_HOME]/.mapapps folder.

-2. Look for the entry manager.config.viewbundles.
-If it already exists, append the value sf_jobadmin to the end.
-If it does not yet exist, add the entry with the following value.
+2. Search for the entry manager.config.viewbundles.
+If it already exists, add the value sf_jobadmin at the end.
+If it does not yet exist, add the entry with the following value:

 manager.config.viewbundles=appmanagement,reportmanagement,bundlemanagement,mapapps-github-manager,bundleupdatechecker,sf_jobadmin